 The above type for elem is also its principal type, and Haskell will infer this type if no signature is given.
 Indeed, if you were to write the type signature:

-$$elem :: a \rightarrow [a] \rightarrow Bool$$
+$elem :: a \to [a] \to Bool$

 you would encounter a type error, because this type is fundamentally too general, and the Haskell type system will complain.

 Details: On the other hand, you could write: